2026-27 Course Catalog

 Hallmark Anatomy & Physiology

-This course will provide students with an in-depth perspective of the anatomical and physiological systems of the human body.
-Students will also explore the integrated complex systems and biochemical pathways that maintain the human body’s health and homeostasis through laboratory exercises, case studies, and independent research.
+This course provides students with an in-depth perspective of the anatomical and physiological systems of the human body.
+Through laboratory exercises, case studies, and independent research, students will explore the integrated complex systems and biochemical pathways that maintain the human body’s health and homeostasis.
 Topics include the study of intracellular functions, tissue types, and systemic organization.
 Laboratory exercises will provide first-hand experience with the structures and processes explored during class, while case studies will investigate the impact of disease from a diagnostic perspective.
-Students are expected to demonstrate significant initiative and responsibility both in and out of the classroom, especially while working on independent research projects.
+Students are expected to demonstrate significant initiative and responsibility in and out of the classroom, especially while working on independent research projects.

-Prerequisite: Chemistry, Biology (may be taken concurrently); Hallmark application and department approval
+Prerequisite: Chemistry, Biology (may be taken concurrently); Requires Hallmark application and department approval

 Grade Level: 11-12